ajdapretnar/orange/docs/tutorial/rst/data.rst

    petal width     1.20

-Slightly more complicated, but more interesting is a code that computes per-class averages:
+Slightly more complicated, but also more interesting is a code that computes per-class averages:

 .. literalinclude:: code/data-instances3.py
    :lines: 3-